Opvolger/Opvolger/starfiveVisionFive2/Ubuntu2410_outofthebox.md

 # check where your SD-card is with lsblk, in this example it is /dev/sdb
 # delete MBR of SD-Card
 sudo dd if=/dev/zero of=/dev/sdb bs=512 count=1 conv=notrunc
-# we will create the needed partitions to boot from SD-card
+# we will create the needed partitions to boot from SD-card (for more information see https://docs.u-boot.org/en/latest/board/starfive/visionfive2.html)
 sudo sgdisk --clear \
     --set-alignment=2 \
     --new=1:4096:8191 --change-name=1:spl --typecode=1:2E54B353-1271-4842-806F-E436D6AF6985 \